Collaborative Parameter Learning: Mitigating Forgetting via Parameter-Level Gradient Analysis: Gradient Similarity Measures Catastrophic Forgetting

 \subsection{Strongly Negative Gradient Similarity Leads to Forgetting}

-Ultimately, gradient similarities between samples in Mastered Set $\mathcal{M}$ and Injection Set $\mathcal{I}$ were computed.
-In light of Eq.~\eqref{eq:delta_loss_E}, samples with negative gradient similarity were ranked by the magnitude of their similarity.
-The top $1/3$ with the largest magnitudes were assigned to the ``Sim'' group, representing strongly negative similarity, while the bottom $1/3$ were assigned to the ``Dissim'' group.
+Gradient similarity between samples in $\mathcal{M}$ and $\mathcal{I}$ is computed.
+In light of Eq.~\eqref{eq:delta_loss_E}, samples with negative gradient similarity are ranked by the magnitude of their similarity.
+The top $1/3$ with the largest magnitudes are assigned to the ``Sim'' group, representing strongly negative similarity, while the bottom $1/3$ are assigned to the ``Dissim'' group.

-Results in Table~\ref{tab:gradient_similarity} indicate that catastrophic forgetting is predominantly concentrated in the ``Sim'' group.
-This empirical evidence provides strong support for Eq.~\eqref{eq:delta_loss_E}, confirming that strongly negative gradient similarity drives catastrophic forgetting.
+Table~\ref{tab:gradient_similarity} indicates that forgetting is predominantly concentrated in the ``Sim'' group.
+This evidence provides support for Eq.~\eqref{eq:delta_loss_E}, confirming that strongly negative gradient similarity drives forgetting.